anonaddy/addy.io/source/_articles/subscriptions/duo-and-family-plans.md

 <h2 id="independent-accounts">Independent accounts</h2>

 Duo and Family are **not** a shared inbox.
-Each member has their own addy.io account and their own aliases, recipients, usernames, domains and settings.
+Each member has their own addy.io account and their own aliases, recipients, usernames and settings.
 The owner pays; members do not need their own paid subscription while they remain on the plan.

+You can optionally share a custom domain (see [Sharing custom domains](#sharing-custom-domains)) so the household can use one brand or domain.
+Aliases created on that domain still belong to each member.

 <h2 id="inviting-members">Inviting members</h2>